hpparvi/ull_tp_2425/exercises/se/ex3/README.md

 ierr: integer that stores types of errors or lack thereof.

-offsets_vector: this stores the offsets in memory of the vector3d type.
-It tells MPI how many bytes to grab for each of the vector3d components.

-example_vector: just a vector to get the sizes of the components in bytes for the offsets.

 MPI_vector3d [and others]: the MPI necessary types of the user-defined variables so that MPI knows how to deal with them.